raiding force was defeated by Alfred’s brother Aethelstan in a naval battle off Sandwich, Kent.

 Alfred first met the churchman, Asser of Wales, who would later write ‘The Life of Alfred’.

 Alfred began putting in place measures to ensure his own son, Edward, succeeded him rather than his nephews Aethelhelm and Aethelwold.
 Alfred claimed to have the support of the Witan for his son to succeed him.

 Alfred the Great captured London from the Vikings.
 However, as London was in the Kingdom of Mercia, Alfred, put the city in the control of Ealdorman Aethelred of Mercia.

 King Alfred began to surround himself with learned men including Asser and John the Saxon.

 Alfred’s sister Aethelswitha died while on pilgrimage to Rome.

 Guthrum, who had ruled East Anglia as King Aethelstan, died.
-He was succeeded by his son, Eohric who honoured the peace his father had agreed with Alfred was honoured by his successor.
+He was succeeded by his son, Eohric who honoured the peace his father had agreed with Alfred.

 Alfred established a permanent army setting up a system where only half the army was to be on service at any one time.
 Those not on service could be called on as reinforcements in times of need.

 The Anglo Saxon Chronicle was founded.

-Alfred entered into negotiations with Haesten, leader of the Viking force at Milton.
+King Alfred entered into negotiations with Haesten leader of the Viking force at Milton.
 A settlement was reached whereby Alfred gave Haesten money and treasures while Haesten gave Alfred hostages and swore an oath of peace.

 Soon after swearing a peace oath Haesten took his army and laid waste to Benfleet in Essex.

 Battle of Farnham

 While Alfred had been busy trying to make peace with Haesten, the Appledore Vikings had raided towns in Hampshire and Berkshire.
 They were returning to Appledore with their booty but were cut off by Alfred’s son, Edward who recovered the stolen treasure and put them to flight.
 Edward then pursued the Vikings, caught up with them and held them under siege at Thorney (near Peterborough).